Ferns & Focus

 Water

 Water deeply but infrequently.
-Allow the top 2 inches of soil to dry out completely before watering again.
-English Lavender is drought-tolerant but extremely sensitive to root rot caused by overwatering.
+Let the top 2 inches of soil dry fully before watering again.
+This plant is drought-tolerant and very sensitive to root rot from wet soil.

-Use a gritty, well-draining potting mix.
-A mix of potting soil with added perlite, gravel, or sand works well.
-Ensure the pot has ample drainage holes to prevent moisture buildup.
+Use a gritty, well-draining mix with perlite, gravel, or sand.
+A planter with ample drainage holes is essential.

 In-Depth Care & Growth